Please read this before making an appointment with us:

 Mole Removal:

-Cost: £525 for one, £325 for each additional if removed in the same appointment
+Cost: Shave removal: £550 for one, £450 for each additional if removed in the same appointment

 Cyst/Lipoma/Dermatofibroma Removal: